Elderly Falun Gong practitioner allowed to serve sentence outside of prison

 Li Qiaochu indicted

-The Shandong Linyi People’s Procuratorate formally submitted an indictment against feminist and labor activist Li Qiaochu (李翘楚) in January 2022.
+The Shandong Linyi People’s Procuratorate formally submitted an indictment for inciting subversion against feminist and labor activist Li Qiaochu (李翘楚) in January 2022.
 The indictment comes after numerous postponements for supplemental investigations and more than two years since she was first placed under residential surveillance in a designated location for advocating for better treatment for Xu Zhiyong.

 In a version of indictment posted online, the prosecutor saw Li’s relationship to Xu as the cause of her subversive thinking.
 Her crime, summarized in a short paragraph, was committed under the influence of her boyfriend as she operated a personal blog for Xu and posted numerous subversive articles written by him.
 Xu was also indicted for inciting subversion in August 2021.